watson-intu/self-sdk/docs/workshops-devcon/1/lab-docs/workshop_1.md

 ### 3. Installing Intu

-1. Open the Intu-Tooling-OSX64 or Intu-Tooling-Win64 directory, where you will the **Intu Manager**.
+1. Open the Intu-Tooling-OSX64 or Intu-Tooling-Win64 directory, where you will find the **Intu Manager**.
 Open Intu Manager.

 	**For Mac users:** Right-click on the Intu Manager and select **Open**